-In Section I, pages 39-40, the applicant describes its proposed relationships with other local health care and social service providers.
+In Section I, pages 39-40, the applicant describes its efforts to develop relationships with other local health care and social service providers and provides supporting documentation in Exhibits I-1 and I-3.

 The applicant adequately demonstrates that the proposed services will be coordinated with the existing health care system.